HumanCompatibleAI/overcooked-hAI-exp/README.md

 For additional information see the psiturk website.

+An easy way to host the experiments for MTurk is by using an EC2 instance.
+Make sure you set it up following [these instructions](https://psiturk.readthedocs.io/en/latest/amazon_ec2.html).

 ## To build the experiment application (an npm app)
 Make sure that the overcooked-js package is linked as `overcooked`.